Sony A6400: settings, tips and tricks

 You can compensate the exposure using the front or rear dial.
 You can adjust the exposure in a range of -5.0 EV to 5.0 EV.

-Sets whether or not to activate the MOVIE (Movie) button.
+Sets whether or not to activate the Movie button.

-You can set whether the dials will be locked by pressing and holding the Fn (Function) button.
+You can set whether the dials and wheels will be locked by pressing and holding the Fn (Function) button.
 You can release the lock by holding the Fn (Function) button down again.

 - Lock: Locks the front and rear dials when you press and hold the Fn button.